qchenevier/MBA_memoire/doc/impulsion_macro.md

 At a broad level, the industries with the fastest profit margin growth tend to be those with the fastest growth in software intensity.
 And within these sectors, the margin spreads between the top-performing companies and the lowest performers are two to four times those in other sectors.
 The most digitized industries are developing a winner-take-all dynamic [@Manyika2015].

-### Customer Intimacy disruption
+### Customer Intimacy

-#### Customer Intimacy focuses on adaptation and customization
+#### Focus on Adaptation & Customization

-Those pursuing a strategy of customer intimacy continually tailor and shape products and services to fit an increasingly fine definition of the customer.
+Those pursuing a strategy of Customer Intimacy continually tailor and shape products and services to fit an increasingly fine definition of the customer.
 Customer-intimate companies are willing to spend now to build customer loyalty for the long term.
 They typically look at the customer's lifetime value to the company, not the value of any single transaction.
 Their first priority is to make sure the customer gets the right product.
 Such companies understand well is the difference between profit or loss on a single transaction and profit over the lifetime of their relationship with a single customer.
 They know that not all customers require the same level of service or will generate the same revenues.
 They deploy CRMs that segment its services with great eﬃciency, to direct certain value-added services or products to a specific group of clients [@Treacy1993].

 Kraft has the information systems, analytical capability, and educated sales force to allow it to develop as many different so-called micro-merchandising programs for a chain that carries its products as the chain has stores.
-It had to create the organization, build the information systems, and educate and motivate the people required to pursue a strategy of customer intimacy.
+It had to create the organization, build the information systems, and educate and motivate the people required to pursue a strategy of Customer Intimacy.
 Kraft decentralized its marketing operation in order to empower the people actually dealing with the customer.
 It also is giving them the data they need to make intelligent recommendations.
 Kraft has assembled a centralized information system.
 Its business processes stress flexibility and responsiveness.
 Its information systems collect, integrate, and analyze data from many sources.
 Its organizational structure emphasizes empowerment of people working close to customers, and its hiring and training programs stress the creative decision-making skills required to respond to individual customer needs.
 Its management systems recognize and utilize such concepts as customer lifetime value [@Treacy1993].

 The second set of customers is more concerned with obtaining precisely what they want or need.
 Customers in this group ascribe value to a product or service according to how closely it appears to be designed just for them.
-These customers require a company to focus on customer intimacy [@Treacy1993].
+These customers require a company to focus on Customer Intimacy [@Treacy1993].

-#### Customer Intimacy is hindered by Powerful buyers
+#### Foresee Powerful Buyers

-Relates primarily to 1 Porter's forces: Powerful buyers.
-Customer intimacy disruption impacts customer loyalty.
+Customer Intimacy relates primarily to one of Porter's forces: Powerful Buyers.

-##### Powerful buyers
+##### Powerful Buyers

 Customers likewise can force down prices, demand higher quality or more service, and play competitors off against each other, all at the expense of industry profits [@Porter1979].